Tuesday Sept 21st, 2021, 0600-0820

 I checked out all the pictures and displays in the center.
 There was a huge 3D topographic map showing the whole trail.
 It was fun to see how big the mountains looked at both the northern and southern ends.
 I was in for a lot more ups and downs in VA and NC.
 I wish I could have displays like that of all the trails I’ve done.
 I’d probably stare at them for hours ever day, reliving the journey.

 While public transportation to DC can suck, once in the DC metro zone, it’s easy.
 Tom dropped me off at the Spring Hill metro station near Tyson’s Corner.
 I caught a train in 5 minutes, made a transfer to the red line and in no time at all, got picked up by my friend at her nearby station.
-It was a little weird being in a big city, with everyone wearing masks and warning signs about everything no matter where I looked.
-Things are just always crazy in DC.
-I had spent a lot of time in the area, having done 2 summer internships at government agencies (EPA & NIH).
+It was a little weird being in a big city, with everyone wearing masks and warning signs no matter where I looked.
+Things are always crazy in DC.
+I’d spent a lot of time in the area, having completed 2 summer internships at government agencies (EPA & NIH).
 I’d also visited on numerous school trips.
-But DC is especially volatile these days, with coronavirus and all the protests and demonstrations.
+But DC seemed especially volatile these days, with coronavirus and all the protests and demonstrations.

 I hadn’t seen them since 2017, just before I started thru-hiking.
 Their son, Colm, had just been born.
 Now, during my stay, he was having his 5th birthday and was already in kindergarten.
 How time flies.
 It was amazing to see him instantly transformed from a baby to a pretty grown boy.
 I was also introduced to a completely new set of pets, 1 cat named Cordelia and 2 dogs, Shady and Luna.
 I used to pet-sit for them, back when it was rabbits and cats, sadly all passed on.
 It was great to get some animal therapy time, especially since the dogs and cat were very friendly and cuddly.